 In December 2015, President Obama signed the Every Student Succeeds Act (ESSA), a major overhaul of the nation’s federal education law.
 In anticipation of this first major restructuring of the federal education law in almost 15 years, Communities In Schools made a strong case to Congress to support local programs proven to keep kids in school, improve academic achievement and stay on the path to graduation.

-A number of clauses in the law make Communities In Schools a powerful and cost-effective School Improvement Support solution, but we need your help to make sure Congress honors its commitment.
+A number of clauses in the law make Communities In Schools a powerful and cost-effective School Improvement Support solution.

-States get wide discretion regarding intervention strategies and accountability goals, which must now include a non-academic indicator of a healthy learning environment.
+States get wide discretion regarding intervention strategies and accountability goals, which must now include a school quality indicator of a healthy learning environment.

 Districts and schools have greater flexibility to use federal dollars through both grant programs and Title funds to address their local needs.

-States must engage a range of stakeholders and partners, including community-based groups, in the development of their overall state plans under ESSA.
+States must engage a range of stakeholders and partners, including community-based organizations, in the development of their overall state plans under ESSA.